 In 1903, Stein moved to Paris with Alice B. Toklas, a younger friend from San Francisco who would remain her partner and secretary throughout her life.
 The couple did not return to the United States for over thirty years.
 During World War I, they volunteered together, driving supplies to hospitals in France.

-She was a passionate advocate for the “new” in art, her literary friendships grew to include writers as diverse as William Carlos Williams, Djuana Barnes, F. Scott Fitzgerald, James Joyce, and Ernest Hemingway.
+Together with Toklas and her brother, Leo, an art critic and painter, Stein took an apartment on the Left Bank.
+Their home, 27 rue de Fleurus, soon became a gathering spot for many young artists and writers including Henri Matisse, Ezra Pound, Pablo Picasso, Max Jacob, and Guillaume Apollinaire.
+Stein was a passionate advocate for the “new” in art.
+Her literary friendships grew to include writers as diverse as William Carlos Williams, Djuna Barnes, F. Scott Fitzgerald, James Joyce, and Ernest Hemingway.
 It was to Hemingway that Stein coined the phrase “the lost generation” to describe the expatriate writers living abroad between the wars.

-By 1913, Stein’s support of cubist painters and her increasingly avant-garde writing caused a split with her brother Leo, who moved to Florence.
+By 1913, Stein’s support of Cubist painters and her increasingly avant-garde writing caused a split with her brother Leo, who moved to Florence.
 Her first book, Three Lives, was published in 1909.
 She followed it with Tender Buttons (Claire Marie) in 1914.
 Tender Buttons clearly showed the profound effect modern painting had on her writing.
-In these small prose poems, images and phrases come together in often surprising ways—similar in manner to cubist painting.
+In these small prose poems, images and phrases come together in often surprising ways—similar in manner to Cubist painting.
 Her writing, characterized by its use of words for their associations and sounds rather than their meanings, received considerable interest from other artists and writers, but did not find a wide audience.